AlreadyTakenJonas/bachelorThesisSummary/README.md

 $ polaram convert -h
 usage: polaram convert [-h] [-v] [-l LOGFILE] [-i ITERATIONLIMIT]
                        [-o OUTPUTFILE] [-c [COMMENT [COMMENT ...]]]
-                       [-p PROCESSCOUNT] [-s CHUNKSIZE]
+                       [-p PROCESSCOUNT] [-s CHUNKSIZE] [-t THRESHOLD]
                        tensorfile

-Converts raman tensors from the molecular coordinate system into the raman matrix of a solution in the labratory coordinate system via a monte carlo simulation.
+Converts raman tensors from the molecular coordinate system into the raman mueller matrix of a solution in the labratory coordinate system via a monte carlo simulation.

 positional arguments:
   tensorfile            text file containing the raman tensors that will be